Code-Institute-Submissions/Germany-Online-Guide/README.md

 * Please find my first paper and pen mockups for the first desgin of my website [here](https://github.com/Rian1010/Germany-Online-Guide/tree/master/Mockups/first-design)
 * Please find my final paper and pen mockups for the first desgin of my website [here](https://github.com/Rian1010/Germany-Online-Guide/tree/master/Mockups/final-design)
+* One more section with information about another hotel was added in hotels.html, than planned in the paper and pen mockup for this page, in order to have more content on it

 ## Features